 Where can I learn more about network security and networking programs?

-MTI College offers a fast-paced, hands-on Network Administration and Security associate degree program that prepares you for an entry-level position as a networking professional.
+campus, formerly known as MTI College, offers a fast-paced, hands-on Network Administration and Security associate degree program that prepares you for an entry-level position as a networking professional.
 Computer networking is critical to large companies and industries, such as health care and banking, that rely on secure, shared databases.
 Completing your associate degree in Network Administration and Security, and earning CompTIA Network+ and Security+ certification, may open the door to an entry-level job as a:

 - Network administrator

 You would be responsible for setting up and maintaining an organization’s computer network to keep costs down and production up.

 In this important role, you would protect a company’s computer network and make sure that only authorized people could gain access to confidential information.
 You would also have to monitor the network’s infrastructure and firewalls.